arasgungore/integral-calculator/README.md

 # integral-calculator

-A C project which parses mathematical expressions and calculates definite integrals using trapezoidal rule, Simpson's rule, Boole's rule, and many other Newton-Cotes quadrature formulas.
-In addition, it can also be used as a derivative calculator or a classic calculator for evaluating expressions.
+A C project which can calculate the definite integral of any given real function using midpoint method, trapezoidal rule, Simpson's rule, Boole's rule, and many other Newton-Cotes quadrature formulas.
+Alternatively, the project can also estimate the derivative of such functions and compute mathematical expressions according to the order of operations using recursive algorithms.